 Meaning and History

 Company logos can be divided into two large groups: symbols associated with the production of bicycles, motorcycles, and cars; and symbols of the entire automotive period.
 They have clearly defined boundaries, reducible to the year 1925.
-With the complete focus on cars, the image of a ship entered the company’s identikit, which in various variations was retained until the closure and abolition of the brand.
+With the company’s focus on cars, the image of a ship entered the company’s identikit, which, in various variations, was retained until the brand’s closure and abolition.

 What is Rover?

 This British automaker made history by creating vehicles that perfectly capture the essence of British engineering and design.
 The company eventually became an authority in the automotive industry, starting with bicycle manufacturing.
-It is renowned for its harmony of luxury and functionality and offers everything from reliable family cars to elegant sedans.
+It is renowned for its harmony of luxury and functionality, offering everything from reliable family cars to elegant sedans.
 Despite changes in ownership over the years, the brand consistently produces comfortable, well-crafted cars, particularly suited for long journeys, earning them the nickname “the Rolls-Royce for ordinary people.”

 1884 – 1902

-The brand logo appeared with the first bicycle, which saw the light in 1884, even before the company’s foundation.
+The brand logo appeared on the first bicycle, which saw the light of day in 1884, even before the company’s foundation.
 In shape, it resembled:

 - The Shield of King Richard the Lionheart of England.
 The monarch was a famous commander and spent almost his entire reign in campaigns.
 The image relates to the desire to glorify his country and the travel theme.